Pinacolada64/TADA/server/README.md

 # Server code

+This directory contains code to run the game server.

+## Game data files

+The server needs several data files in `.json` format.
+There is no need to convert data manually, since they already exist.
+But if you wanted to, you could run the `convert_*.py` scripts in this directory.

+**NOTE**: If you re-run the `convert_*.py` scripts, they will overwrite the `*.json` files in the repository with slightly outdated source files.
+There will be some missing information about items in the level, since the original `.txt` files haven't been updated.

+## Starting the server

 From @core:

 Before you run the server the first time, you should delete the `run/` directory that would have been generated from the last code version to start fresh.